ipshita1503/Swiggy_Analysis/README.md

 Results
 Developed a reusable SQL pipeline for analytics-ready data, improved data quality by 100%, and achieved 60% faster query execution through proper schema design and indexing.

-Would you like me to include a **Power BI/visualization section** in this README to make it portfolio-ready for data analyst roles?